Skip to main content

 Step 2.
 Add an email address

-Under Conversation notification routing, type the email address into the input field and click + Add address.
+Under Conversation notification routing, type the email address into the input field and click Add email.

 That's it.
 The new address will immediately start receiving notifications for every conversation Lexidesk handles.
 You'll see it listed under Receiving all notifications.